lawwantsin/auto-heroku/README.md

 2. It will then prompt you to login to Heroku.

-Setup a new account here: https://signup.heroku.com/login No purchase necessary.
+Setup a new account here: https://signup.heroku.com/login

+No purchase necessary.

-3. it will then make all `.sh` scripts in this directory executable.
+3. It will lastly make all `.sh` scripts in this directory executable.

-Optionally, add this directory to your $PATH or dump them in a directory that's already in your PATH.
+Optionally, add this directory to your PATH or dump them in a directory that's already in your PATH.

 ### USEAGE